-I’ve spent the last couple of days working on the start of a brand for my blog.
+I’ve spent the last couple of days working on the start of a brand for my blog and focusing on my blog social media.
 This has involved a lot of research and has not been quick – in fact, I’m still working on it.

 Some people gain a LOT of traffic from Pinterest and at first, I thought it was because they were more stylish than me (which might be the case) but you CAN grow your Pinterest without being ‘Pinterest-worthy’.
 I have been joining different boards such as travel & mental health which is helpful as it shares your pins with everyone following the board owner too, so even if they’re not following you, they can still see some of your pins.
-All of my pins are shared from my blog or Instagram meaning that if they click on the pin, they can be redirected to where I used that photo and this has started bringing in more traffic.
+All of my pins are linked from my blog or Instagram meaning that if they click on the pin, they can be redirected to where I have linked and this has started bringing in more traffic.
 My favourite board is ‘Blogger’s Best‘ which was set up by Passion Projects and I love it because you have to share another person’s blog as well as your own so you can find lots of new people to interact with.
 Also, create a board just for your blog & don’t spam it.
 I only use it for my blog post headers!
+I currently have over 500 followers but a monthly reach of 4,400!
+Using long rectangular pins is better as they’re more ‘pinnable’.

 I also set up a LinkedIn profile.
 As I am a qualified Primary Teacher, I set that up as my job, but I also added Blogging at Bexcapades as a job.
 This is proving a lot of work to set up, but I know it’ll be worth it as it’s one of those networking sites that you will use for your whole career.
 I found a really detailed blog article by Kirsty Leanne Digital which I followed completely to set it up.